 The Town of Framingham is committed to increasing sustainability both in its own operations and Townwide.
 Sustainability means many things in a Town like Framingham and we use multiple means to strive for it.
 This effort impacts energy consumption and environmental issues and our efforts are still evolving across multiple Town Departments.
 This page identifies some of the ways that the Town is working to make strides towards sustainability.

 Framingham was designated a Green Community in 2014, recognizing the Town as a committed energy-conscious and green entity.
-Green Communities qualifies the Town for energy grants—last year the Town was awarded over $300,000 to develop an energy efficient lighting system for the Framingham Public Library in addition to other projects.
+Green Communities qualifies the Town for energy grants—in 2014 the Town was awarded over $300,000 to develop an energy efficient lighting system for the Framingham Public Library in addition to other projects.

 As a Green Community, Framingham accomplished or committed to these goals:

 · Create as-of-right zoning for renewable energy generation, R&D, or manufacturing